loopbackio/loopback.io/_includes/content/rm-options.md

     <tr>
       <td>documented</td>
       <td>
-        If set to <code>false</code>, this method will not be present in generated documentation.
+        If set to <code>false</code>, this method will not be present in generated OpenAPI (formerly Swagger) documentation.
       </td>
       <td> </td>
     </tr>